knotteye00/satyr/docs/REST.md

 page is the page number (i.e. skip the first num * page results)

-**Response**: Returns an array of objects containing the username and title of each stream.
+**Response**: Returns an array of JSON objects containing the username and title of each stream.
 Returns an empty array if no one is streaming.
 Returns `{"error":"error code"}` in the event of an error.
 Will attempt to correct malformed requests to default values.

-**Example**: `[{username:"foo", title:"bar"}]`
+The array will be wrapped in a JSON object under the key 'users'.

+**Example**: `{users: [{username:"foo", title:"bar"}] }`

 ## /api/users/all